 Mr. Garth Brian Jones (appointed 30 April 2013) is the Group Chief Financial Officer of AIAGL responsible for leading the Group in all aspects of capital and financial management, as well as managing relationships with key external stakeholders, including independent auditors and actuaries, rating agencies and international accounting and regulatory bodies.
-He is also responsible for the Group's business operating in India.
 He is a director of various companies within the Group, including Tata AIA Life Insurance Company Limited, AIA Company Limited and AIA International Limited.
 He joined AIA in April 2011.
 Prior to joining the Group, Mr. Jones was the Executive Vice President of China Pacific Life Insurance Co., Ltd., the life insurance arm of China Pacific Insurance (Group) Co., Ltd. He also held a number of senior management positions during his 12 years with Prudential Corporation Asia Limited, including Chief Financial Officer of the Asian life insurance operations.
 Prior to joining Prudential, Mr. Jones led the development of Swiss Re's Asia life business.
 Mr. Jones is a Fellow of the Institute and Faculty of Actuaries.
-Mr. Jones is also a member of the IFRS Advisory Council of the IASB.

-Mr. Mitchell David New (appointed 17 January 2017) is the Group General Counsel responsible for providing leadership to legal and corporate governance functions within the Group and the country operations.
+Mr. Mitchell David New (appointed 17 January 2017) is the Group General Counsel responsible for providing leadership to legal and corporate governance functions within Group Office and the country operations.
 He also has executive responsibility for the Group's ESG Programme, including acting as Chairman of the Group's ESG Committee.
 He has previously also acted as Group Chief Risk Officer.
-He is Chairman of AlA International Limited and a director of various companies within the AlA Group including AlA Reinsurance Limited, AlA Investment Management Private Limited and the Group's subsidiaries in Vietnam, Indonesia and the Philippines.
-He joined AlA in April 2011.
+He is Chairman of AIA International Limited and a director of various companies within the AIA Group including AIA Reinsurance Limited, AIA Investment Management Private Limited and the Group's operating subsidiaries in Vietnam, Indonesia and the Philippines.
+He joined AIA in April 2011.
 Prior to joining the Group, Mr. New occupied various senior roles with Manulife Financial, including Senior Vice President and Chief Legal Officer for Asia and Japan, based in Hong Kong and Senior Vice President and General Counsel to Manulife's Canadian division.
-Mr. New also practiced law with Fasken Martineau in Canada where he is a qualified barrister and solicitor and member of the Law Society of Ontario.
+Mr. New also practised law with Fasken Martineau in Canada where he is a qualified barrister and solicitor and member of the Law Society of Ontario.
 He holds a Bachelor of Commerce Degree and Master's Degree in Business Administration from McMaster University and a Bachelor of Laws Degree from the University of Western Ontario.